History of AMC Theatres in Timeline

 In 2004, AMC Theatres was acquired by Marquee Holdings Inc., controlled by affiliates of J.P.
 Morgan Partners, LLC, and Apollo Global Management.

-January 26, 2006: AMC merges with Loews Cineplex Entertainment
+January 26, 2006: AMC Merges with Loews Cineplex Entertainment

-2006: Initial Public Offering Announced
+2006: Announcement of a new Initial Public Offering (IPO)

-May 3, 2007: IPO Withdrawn
+May 3, 2007: Withdrawal from the IPO

-December 5, 2008: AMC wins appeal in ADA lawsuit
+December 5, 2008: AMC Wins Appeal in ADA Lawsuit

 On March 26, 2009, AMC announced an agreement to convert 1,500 existing auditoriums to fully digital 3D screens using RealD technology.